RoyalPB/Module_13_assignment/Module_13_Challenge/README.md

 from sklearn.model_selection import train_test_split
 from sklearn.preprocessing import StandardScaler,OneHotEncoder

-Brought to you by Donell Carter email: dcarter7279@gmail.com
+Brought to you by Philip Burton pburton8412@gmail.com